 If Best Friends staff wanted to know how a new cat reacted to other kitties, they’d call on their Panda.
 This handsome, three-year-old tomcat was cool as a cucumber around all kinds of other felines, making him the perfect litmus test for kitty personalities.

 Yet, oddly enough, potential adopters weren’t connecting with Panda.
 He was even part of a wildly successful series of eight cat adoption events at Urban Outfitters locations around the city.
 Still, no dice.
 Between his striking looks and easygoing nature, why did it take months for him to catch the eye of an adopter?

 Perhaps the reason is because fate (once again) was in play on his behalf.
 A chance meeting between Shannon and a stranger in a vet’s office is how Panda found his home.
 There, Shannon met a woman who was heartbroken by the loss of her senior cat, and it turned out that Panda was the perfect new pet for her.
 In his new home, Panda gets to be best buds — not with a cat, but with a pug named Sadie, who had been lonely since the passing of her senior friend.

 Fill 2016 with more pet adoptions

 Throughout 2016 you can find the furry love of your life at one of Best Friends many adoption events.
 Best Friends–New York holds mobile events at various pet store locations, as well as pop-up adoption events that take over a new location each month for a weekend of fun.
 And super adoption events bring together not just Best Friends’ adoptable pets, but also hundreds of animals from rescue groups all around New York and the tri-state area.

-Follow Best Friends–New York on Facebook for the latest news and events.
+Follow Best Friends - Facebook for the latest news and events.